Warpigs (band): History

-They played at several high-profile gigs and festivals including Sziget Festival in Budapest and Volt Festival in Sopron, as well as opening for Dog Eat Dog, Bon Jovi, Biohazard and KISS.
+In the 1990s they played at several high-profile gigs and festivals including Sziget Festival in Budapest and Volt Festival in Sopron, as well as opening for Dog Eat Dog, Bon Jovi, Biohazard and KISS.

 The band took their name from the song War Pigs by British heavy metal rockers Black Sabbath from their 1970 album, Paranoid.
 Faith No More, which influenced the music of Warpigs, also did a cover of this song on their album The Real Thing.
 The song talks about war and the absurdities of those who make war without regard to the powerless people who are sent to die.
 It's sometimes called a protest song.

 Their first video, Szandál, was directed by Nimród Antal, who later used the same idea for his first major motion picture Kontroll (2003).
 He and the band members came up with the idea for the video together, however, they are uncredited on Kontroll.

 Hungarian Olympic champion water polo player Gergely Kiss is one of their biggest fans.

 Gábor Eszenyi has since joined a new band called Jamestown in London where both he and his brother Peter now live.
+Peter Eszenyi is a visual effects (VFX) supervisor.